likhtal/CarND-Capstone/README.md

 ### Installation/Set-up

-I was using the following configuration:
+Originaly, I was using the following configuration:

 * My machine: Surface Book Pro, Intel Core I7-6600U at 2.60GHz 2.81 GHz, with 16GB of RAM, Nvidia GPU with 1GB of memory, running Windows 10 Pro.
 * For running ROS and nodes I was using VirtualBox with VM from Udacity [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/7e3627d7-14f7-4a33-9dbf-75c98a6e411b/concepts/8c742938-8436-4d3d-9939-31e40284e7a6?contentVersion=1.0.0&contentLocale=en-us).